velodrome-finance/contracts/SPECIFICATION.md

 ## Definitions

 - VELO: The native token in the Velodrome ecosystem.
 It is emitted by the Minter and is an ERC-20 compliant token.
 - Epoch: An epoch is one week in length, beginning at Thursday midnight UTC time.
+After 4 years, the day of the week it resets on will shift.
 - Pool: AMM constant-product implementation similar to Uniswap V2 liquidity pools.